Tennant Creek & Barkly Region7-day itinerary

 See the Big Man in Aileron

-As you make your way back to Alice Springs, another stopover that’s a must is Aileron – known for its ‘Big Man’ statue and worth the visit, is Ryan’s Well Historical Reserve.
-The well was incredibly hand dug in 1889 to supply water to travellers and stock along the overland Telegraph line.
+As you make your way back to Alice Springs, another stopover that’s a must is Aileron – known for its ‘Big Man’ statue.
+Worth the visit is Ryan’s Well Historical Reserve.
+The well was – incredibly – hand-dug in 1889 to supply water to travellers and stock along the overland Telegraph line.

 Try the fossicking tour at Gemtree Caravan and Tourist Park